MolecularTheoryGroup/GB_code/README.md

 a: 10
 b: 5

-# dimensions of the supercell in: [l1,l2,l3],  where l1 isthe direction along the GB_plane normal
+# dimensions of the supercell in: [l1,l2,l3],  where l1 isthe direction along the gb_plane normal
 #  and l2 and l3 are inplane dimensions
 dimensions: [1,1,1]

-# File type, either VASP or LAMMPS input
+# File type, VASP, LAMMPS, or xyz input
-File_type: LAMMPS
+file_type: LAMMPS

+# Atomic symbol, only used for xyz input
+atom_symbol: XX

 # The following is your csl_generator output.
 YOU DO NOT NEED TO CHANGE THEM!